truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 ### Resize Command

-The `resize` command allows you to resize disks to a scpecified amount of gigabytes.
+The `resize` command allows you to resize disks to a specific amount of gigabytes.

 {{< expand "Resizing Disks">}}